Log in Get started Contact Us

 Equity at work

-Although the pay gap between women and men in federal government positions is narrowing, it still exists, and is greater for many minority women2.
+Although the pay gap between women and men in federal government positions is narrowing, it still exists, and is greater for many minority women.
 Make a conscious effort to eliminate this ongoing inequity by evaluating salaries.

 Inclusion at work